polo-nyan/Enhanced-Password-Manager-Website-Integration-Proposal/README.md

 ## Interactivity

-Interactivity is a way to interact with the user during the process.
-This could be a captcha, a security question or a 2FA code.
-The passwordmanager should display a dialog to the user to enter the information.
+The interactive aspect of the process is facilitated through the interactivity section of the manifest file.
+This can encompass elements such as a captcha, a security question, or a 2FA code.
+The password manager is expected to present a user-friendly dialog prompting the user to input the required information.
+This ensures an additional layer of security and user verification during the process.

 ### Interactivity types